At a Glance

 While you usually can’t access U.S.-based Netflix from outside of the country, you’ve been having good success using Hola, a free Virtual Private Network (VPN).
 Sadly, this time around, you get the screen below indicating that Netflix has your VPN in a full nelson.

+It looks like Hola is no longer able to provide access to Netflix.
 What now?
 Hola did work well once upon a time, but if it failed you this time, it will probably fail you again.

 Hola not working with Netflix?
-Try this...
+Try this fix...

-Switch to ExpressVPN (which I think is the best VPN provider for unblocking Netflix).
+Switch to NordVPN (which I think is the best VPN provider for streaming Netflix).

-I’ve tested a lot of VPNs and I find Express reliably works to unblock Netflix US, UK, AUS, CA, FR, IT, JP, DE and others.
-It’s really fast as well so you can binge in HD without the buffering.
+I’ve tested a lot of VPNs and I find that NordVPN reliably works to provide access to Netflix in multiple countries.
+It’s really fast as well so you can binge in HD abroad without the buffering.

-ExpressVPN has a 30-day money-back guarantee so you can try it risk-free.
+NordVPN has a 30-day money-back guarantee so you can try it risk-free.